magoyette/magoyette.github.io/README.md

 The `export` script copy the generated files to prepare a deployment on GitHub pages.

-Another copy of this repository set on the `master` branch must be cloned at the path `../magoyette.github.io`.
+Another copy of this repository set on the `main` branch must be cloned at the path `../magoyette.github.io`.
 The files will be copied to that directory.
 A Git commit and a Git push can then be done to deploy the changes.

 ```sh
 npm run deploy